Michalak-Bartosz/Programming-Note/docs/java/jdk/java-se-8-lts/features/language/005_type-use-annotations.md

+---
+tags:
+  - Java
+  - Java 8
+  - Annotations
+  - Type Annotations
+---

-# 1. <ins>Type Use Annotations</ins>
+# 1. Type Use Annotations

 **Before the Java SE 8** release, annotations could **only be applied to declarations**.
 As of the Java SE 8 release, annotations can also be applied to any type use.
 This means that annotations can be used anywhere you use a type.

 A few examples of where types are used are class instance creation expressions (new), casts, implements clauses, and throws clauses.
-This form of annotation is called a type annotation and several examples are provided in [Annotations](annotations.md).
+This form of annotation is called a type annotation and several examples are provided in [Annotations](../../../../other-subjects/001_annotations.md).

-## 1.1. <ins>Type checking</ins>
+## 1.1.
+Type checking
 Type annotations were created to support improved analysis of Java programs way of ensuring stronger type checking. **The Java SE 8 release does not provide a type checking framework, but it allows you to write (or download) a type checking framework** that is implemented as one or more pluggable modules that are used in conjunction with the Java compiler.

 For example, you want to ensure that a particular variable in your program is never assigned to null; you want to avoid triggering a _NullPointerException_.
 You can write a custom plug-in to check for this.
 You would then modify your code to annotate that particular variable, indicating that it is never assigned to null.